When rain falls, books call. Answer the summons with one of these novels that are perfect for cozy, rainy day reading at home.

 Close your eyes for a minute (when you’re done reading this sentence), and answer this question: What would you most want to do if it was wet and gray outdoors, but you were snug inside with time to spend as you pleased?

 There.
 Did you close your eyes and imagine it?
 I bet at least one of the scenarios you considered involved a cozy blanket, the welcoming arms of a comfortable chair, and above all a good novel.
 There’s nothing like a rainy day to get one in the mood for curling up with a book!

 While any volume will do, some books seem especially suited for rainy days.
 I’ve compiled a list of 12 suggestions to keep on your “in case of rain” bookshelf.
-(Figuratively speaking, of course, since you probably don’t actually have a designated shelf for that.
+(Figuratively speaking, of course, since you probably don’t actually have a designated shelf for rainy day reading.
 But perhaps you should?)

 12 Ideal Books for Rainy Days